Find the most cost-effective and convenient way to make an international money transfer when you send money to Pakistan from the United States

 |Processing time||Within minutes||2-4 business days|

-As the table shows, not only can Yousuf save $15 in transfer fees by using the second specialist money transfer provider, but will also see his family receive 680 extra Rupees.
+As the table shows, not only can Yousuf save $15 in transfer fees by using the second money transfer provider, but will also see his family receive 680 extra rupees.

-How to compare transfer companies when transferring money to Pakistan
+How to compare transfer companies when sending money to Pakistan

 - Exchange rates.
 The exchange rate impacts how much money arrives in your recipient’s account, so see how each provider’s rates stack up against the competition.
 However, don’t forget that providers with better exchange rates may also charge higher fees.